Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Introduction

-The remainder of the proof is much harder and consists of bootstrapping this first Lemma to a larger number of particles. \begin{lemma}[Proven in \secref{proof_kto2}] There exists a universal constant $K>0$ such that for all connected weighted graphs $G=(V,E,\{w_e\}_{e\in E})$, all $\eps\in(0,1/2)$ and all $k\in\{1,\dots,|V|/2\}$, \end{lemma}
+We then bootstrap the first lemma to a larger number of particles. \begin{lemma}[(Proven in Section~ \ref{secproofkto2})] There exists a universal constant $K>0$ such that for all connected weighted graphs $G=(V,E,\{w_e\}_{e\in E})$, all $\eps\in(0,1/2)$ and all $k\in\{1,\ldots,|V|/2\}$,